Explore health content from A to Z.

 Wear your sling, brace, or immobilizer, as directed.

 Don’t drive a car until your doctor says it’s OK.
-And never drive while taking narcotic pain medication.
+And never drive while taking opioid pain medication.

 Flex your wrist and wiggle your fingers often to help blood flow.